 We currently have a number of ways in which we live this out with our young people and the communities we work in.

-We run a number of open access youth sessions across East Birmingham and North Solihull, giving young people access to a safe, positive, fun space to just "be" in.
+We run a number of open access youth sessions across Birmingham and Solihull, giving young people access to a safe, positive, fun space to just "be" in.
 As part of our "Together We Can" project we offer young people 1:1 support, and involvement in intergenerational social action projects.
 We believe young people should be active "change makers" within their communities and Social action gives them the means to do this.

 We deliver this within schools and the local community.
 We work with young women around social enterprise supporting them to develop a new clothing brand (Listen threads).
 We also deliver mentoring and 1:1 support within schools and run Gear Up our Bike Social enterprise.